BCAppsLimited/StreetAs/context-sensitive-help.md

 # Blanket Purchase Order

 The blanket purchase order page has addresses for buy-from (**General** tab), ship-to, and pay-to (both on the **Shipping and Payment** tab).
-Each of the three sets of addresses have been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

 There is a perculiar side-effect related to the pay-to address fields.
 If you use the lookup against the **Name** field within the **Pay-to** group on the **Shipping and Payment** tab and select a different pay-to vendor that has an address that is for a different country format (i.e. you went from a NZ address to a non-NZ address or vice-versa) then the address fields for the **Pay-to** to group will not update to reflect the change.
 You can get the correct fields to display by simply pressing the F5[^1] key to refresh the page in your browser.
 If however, you typed the name of the vendor rather than using the lookup, the refresh will work correctly.
 There are technical reasons[^2] for this limitation in the current version of BC and rather than try to find a programming work-around, I decided[^3] to leave this behaviour as it was.

 # Blanket Purchase Order Archive

 The blanket purchase order archive page has addresses for buy-from (**General** tab), ship-to (**Shipping** tab), and pay-to (**Invoicing** tab)[^4].
-Each of the three sets of addresses have been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).
 Unlike the blanket purchase order page, the blanket purchase order archive does not require the **Show more** to show the full address, however, for some bizarre reason the county fields are not shown in the address.[^5]

 # Blanket Sales Order

 The blanket sales order page has addresses for sell-to (**General** tab), ship-to, and bill-to (both on the **Shipping and Billing** tab).
-Each of the three sets of addresses have been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

 There is a perculiar side-effect related to the bill-to address fields.
 If you use the lookup against the **Name** field within the bill-to group on the **Shipping and Billing** tab and select a different bill-to customer that has an address that is for a different country format (i.e. you went from a NZ address to a non-NZ address or vice-versa) then the address fields for the bill-to to group will not update to reflect the change.
 You can get the correct fields to display by simply pressing the F5 key to refresh the page in your browser.
 If however, you typed the name of the customer rather than using the lookup, the refresh will work correctly.
 The reasons for this are explained more in the [Blanket Purchase Order](#blanket-purchase-order) description.